Now accepting Telehealth appointments. Schedule a virtual visit.

 Can Chronic Fatigue Syndrome be Treated?

-At Clover Internal Medicine Associates, we offer IV nutritional therapy which is the treatment of choice for chronic fatigue syndrome.
+Clover Internal Medicine Associates, we offer IV nutritional therapy which is the treatment of choice for chronic fatigue syndrome.
 IV infusions may consist of the vitamin B’s, vitamin C, zinc, glutathione, and NAD.
 Many patients have asked why they cannot just take those vitamins over-the-counter.
 Intravenous therapy will bypass first metabolism by the gastrointestinal tract thereby providing direct source of the vitamin to the body’s cells.
 Patients who switched from oral to IV vitamins have reported a noticeable difference.

 How much is IV Nutritional Therapy?

-If you have health insurance, call us and find out how your insurance may cover your treatments.
+call us and find out how your insurance may cover your treatments.
 Many insurance including medicare plans cover IV therapy.
 Otherwise, if you opt for cash pay, the treatments start as low as $100 per session and take approximately 30-60 minutes to complete.
 The recommended frequency of treatments is once a week for 8-12 sessions.
 Most patients report improvement in symptoms after only three treatments.
-If you are plaqued by chronic fatigue, call us today.
+If you are plaqued by chronic fatigue,

 Author

-Dr. Elaine Phuah Board-certified Internal Medicine physician.
+Board-certified Internal Medicine physician.